ZupIT/beagle-docs/content/en/backend/get-started/using-beagle.md

 ### Step 1: Create a service

 {{% alert color="warning" %}}
-Please, take notice that when creating services, controllers or builders they must be at the same package that contains your application file, just like in the example below
+When you create services, controllers, or builders they must be in the same package that contains your application file, just like in the example below.
 {{% /alert %}}

 ![](/shared/image%20%2829%29.png)